betheden/hebrew-grammar/content/stem.rst

 *and* receiving the verbal action.
 In English, reflexive voice is expressed using a reflexive pronoun as the object of the verb, "I tell *myself*".
-In Biblical Hebrew, the reflexive nature of the verbal action is expressed by the Niphal form of the verb itself without any additional words.
+In Biblical Hebrew, the reflexive nature of the verbal action is expressed by the stem formation of the verb itself without any additional words.

 .. csv-table:: Example: NUM 1:21